SDM State of the Market Access Control

 With all these newer options, many experts feel the time is now to not only revisit the legacy systems and perhaps suggest replacing or upgrading, but also to approach new customers.
 “There are opportunities today to sell to customers that had not previously considered access control but given the current state of world affairs may be considering it now,” says Dennis Geiszler, business development, Keri Systems, San Jose, Calif.
 “As networks and cloud become more part of the mainstream, people might be looking at that more.
 I see that as a growing trend.”

-The access control market may be more dynamic this year than it has been in many years, and it is something to keep an eye on.
-As HID’s spokesperson says, “A changing market environment presents both challenges and opportunities for integrators this year and beyond, as the industry moves to centralized identity management systems that support access control for securing access, not just to the door but also to data and to cloud applications, while providing a seamless user experience using both ID cards and mobile devices.
+The market access control market may be more dynamic this year than it has been in many years, and it is something to keep an eye on.
+As HID’s spokesperson says, “A changing market access control environment presents both challenges and opportunities for integrators this year and beyond, as the industry moves to centralized identity management systems that support market access control for securing market access control, not just to the door but also to data and to cloud applications, while providing a seamless user experience using both ID cards and mobile devices.
 Integrators can play a role in delivering the overall solution, and also provisioning and managing a broader range of credentials across many applications.”

 Top Secure Identity Trends to Watch in 2016